Let’s briefly talk about three ADHD relationship strategies—designed to counter three common challenges.

 “Schedule time for fun and intimacy?
 Shouldn’t it just happen on its own?”
 Again, a reasonable question.

-I’ll answer it by sharing with you an excerpt from my new book (with psychologist Arthur L. Robin), Adult ADHD-Focused Couple Therapy: Clinical Interventions.
+I’ll answer that by sharing with you an excerpt from my new book (with psychologist Arthur L. Robin), Adult ADHD-Focused Couple Therapy: Clinical Interventions.

-This is from the chapter contributed by psychologist J. Russell Ramsay, PhD., who brings his ADHD expertise to bear in creating a CBT couple-therapy model for ADHD-challenged couples:
+This is from the chapter contributed by psychologist J. Russell Ramsay, PhD..
+He brings his ADHD expertise to bear in creating a CBT couple-therapy model for ADHD-challenged couples:

 Some may bristle that, “It is unromantic to make an appointment.
 This should be important enough to remember without writing it down.”
 The point is then made: We all make appointments for that which is important, lest the time be lost to less valuable activities.
 The planning and scheduling emphasize the relationship’s importance, and these activities nurture relationship improvement.

-I encourage you to explore more essays, tool, and strategies on the ADHD Roller Coaster blog.
+I encourage you to explore more essays, tools, and ADHD relationship strategies on the ADHD Roller Coaster blog.